andylang8445/andylang8445.github.iioo/_posts/2019-11-09-ICS4U_Object_Assignment_activity6.md

 * Subclasses
   - N/A

-* Is this abstract class
+* Is this abstract class.
-  - It's not an abstract class
+  - It's not an abstract class.
   - Constructors
       - <b>ImageView():</b> Allocates a new ImageView object.
       - <b>ImageView(Image image):</b> Allocates a new ImageView object using the given image.